clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/what-is-the-injixo-forecast.md

 injixo Forecast combines your historical data with algorithms to generate high-quality forecasts.
 The algorithms recognize trends, patterns, and fluctuations included in your data. injixo Forecast uses many types of algorithms, such as ARIMA, Holt-Winters, exponential smoothing, regression, or gradient boosting.

-injixo Forecast automatically selects the algorithm best suited to your data. injixo generates a forecast for 365 days into the future after the data import.
+injixo Forecast automatically selects the algorithm best suited to your data.
+The forecast is generated for 365 days and can be displayed in daily, weekly, monthly, and yearly views.

 injixo Essential WFM uses a basic algorithm that uses simple average values in the historical data to recognize a long-term linear trend and weekly patterns.